 We’ve described some fun starter queries for you to begin exploring RubyGems.org’s traffic.

 A couple of Honeycomb-specific notes: if you’re struggling with the query builder, you can find some helpful documentation here.
-And note that RubyGems.org serves quite a bit of traffic, so we recommend constraining queries to the Fast Query Window while you experiment with queries — this way you can iterate fast while exploring, then expand the time window when you find a query worth running over a longer period of time.
+And note that RubyGems.org serves quite a bit of traffic, so we recommend constraining queries to a short time period (say, 30 minutes) while you experiment with queries — this way you can iterate fast while exploring, then expand the time window when you find a query worth running over a longer period of time.

 downloaded_gem_version, Visualize the overall volume of requests over time (